All Episodes

 Two months.

-Now we've got if if all these reporters have got it right on Newt, who's maybe not run a business himself.
+Now we've got, if all these reporters have got it, right on Newt, who's maybe not running business himself, I don't run around saying, oh, yeah, we can't beat the president.

-Oh, just the I don't know that anybody knows what's really being.
+I don't know that anybody knows what's really being.

 Does anybody on our side know what really is happening with this?

-Does anybody not understand that or understand that this is nothing more than a depletion of the social security funding mechanism?
+Does anybody not understand that or understand that this is nothing more than a depletion of the Social Security funding mechanism?

-A program they've told us for 75 years is an insurance program you deduct for your earnings, it's put into a a trust fund and it comes back to you when you retire.
+It's put into a trust fund and it comes back to you when you retire.

 It's never been welfare.